blekenbleu/MIDIio/README.md

 - This plugin is **incompatible with SimHub's Midi Controllers Input plugin**
     - Enabling both causes SimHub to crash!!!
 - Like SimHub's **Midi Controllers Input** plugin, **MIDIio** can automatically set CCn properties
-  for received CCn messages not already configured, but from only a single configured MIDI device.
+  for received CCn messages not already configured, but (unlike SimHub's) from only the single configured MIDI device.
   This is expected to be most useful for identifying CC numbers to configure.
 - DirectInput requires [vJoy v2.1.6 device driver](https://sourceforge.net/projects/vjoystick/files/Beta%202.x/2.1.6.20-030216/), which probably cannot work in Windows 11.
 - This plugin provides NO user interface window.